-Because the VSS and VDS support taking shadow copies only for volumes that are based on disks from SAN Volume Controller or DS8000, the disks must be assigned to the guest OS by the pass-through mode.
+The IBM Storage Support for Microsoft VSS and VDS only takes shadow copies for volumes that are based on disks from the Spectrum Virtualize family storage system.
+As a result, the disks must be assigned to the guest operating system (OS) using pass-through mode.